 It is to burn with a passion.
 It is never to rest, interminably, from searching for the archive right where it slips away.
 It is to run after the archive, even if there’s too much of it, right where something in it anarchives itself.
 It is to have a compulsive, repetitive, and nostalgic desire for the archive, an irrepressible desire to return to the origin, a homesickness, a nostalgia for the return to the most archaic place of absolute commencement (Derrida, Archive Fever 1995, 57)

-So as a rule of thumb for this blog: if I spend a considerable amount of time on some topic, I should record some of it in this unorthodox note-taking system.
+Anyways… as a rule of thumb for this blog: if I spend a considerable amount of time on some topic, I should record some of it in this unorthodox note-taking system.
 But what I’m trying to do here is not just the archiving of a record, putting it away in a dusty drawer.
 It is retention by creation and iteration.
-Indeed, “something in it anarchives” itself, but that’s also the seed for the old to enter into something new.
+It is writing, not collecting .
+Here’s a basic hermeneutic insight for you: interpretation requires a form of application which renews the interpretandum by engaging it in a new context.
+Yes, “something in it anarchives” itself, but that’s also the seed for the old to enter into something new and to stay “alive”.

 What emerges over time will be a rhizomatic collection of hopefully interesting notes, where no one (including me) really has a central oversight over the contents, where there is no category table assigning everything its proper place, but where posts branch out and interlink chaos-logically.
 This is reflected in the only “searchable” feature of this archive: clicking on the tag of a blog post shows you posts with the same tag.
 I encourage you to do this and trace your own path.